Loading...

 Regular Monitoring

-Keep track of your blood sugar levels regularly to understand how your body responds to different foods and adjust accordingly.
+Keep track of your blood glucose levels to understand how different foods and habits affect your body, which can guide future meal planning.

 healthspan-mbl